-Influencer platforms automate and simplify many aspects of running influencer campaigns.
-There are several stages of developing an influencer marketing program: sourcing influencers, goal setting, managing influencer contracts, and post-campaign analysis.
-In this article, we’ll cover some of the top use cases for influencer platforms, how brands are using them, and critical things to look for if you’re sourcing a new influencer platform.
+Influencer marketing platforms automate and simplify many aspects of running influencer campaigns.
+There are several stages of developing an influencer marketing program: sourcing influencers, goal setting, managing influencer contracts and post-campaign analysis.
+In this article, we’ll cover some of the top use cases for influencer marketing platforms, how brands are using them and critical things to look for if you’re sourcing a new platform.

 If leveraging UGC isn’t an option, we recommend following hashtags and monitoring communities online to find advocates.
 Brands shouldn’t avoid micro or mid-level influencers (10,000 - 100,000 followers), as they can be just as impactful as macro-influencers (100,000+ followers) due to their niche followings and targeted content.

 Working with a platform that specializes in auditing and measuring influencer ROI does two things.
 First, it streamlines the data transfer process, so you always have access to the most up to data, eliminating any reliance on screenshots.
-Second, influencer platforms will often calculate key metrics for you to reduce manual number crunching.
+Second, these platforms will often calculate key metrics for you to reduce manual number crunching.
 Teams are more time-strapped than ever.
 Automations like this can save hours of work and empower marketing teams to focus on strategic decision-making.
 Having access to accurate data is a business-critical endeavor, as incorrect data used to make decisions — whether in terms of campaign direction or the future of that influencer relationship — can quickly eat up a budget with little ROI.

 While bringing on both an influencer management platform and a platform specializing in ROI and campaign measurement can seem excessive, influencer marketing is a large component of a brand’s budget.
 If a brand can get better insights into what’s performing, both at an influencer and creative level, this can impact revenue by 10X or more.
 All in all, this is the one type of platform that we’ll always recommend investing in.

 It depends on your campaign goals.
 Are you a new brand looking to build awareness?
 Followers gained might be the best metric for your goals.
 Reach is a great way to understand how many people are seeing your content.
 And for a general, well-rounded metric, we recommend EMV.
-For more information about influencer metrics, check out The 2021 Influencer Marketing Guide: How to Source, Optimize, and Measure Creator Content.
+For more information about influencer metrics, check out our Influencer Marketing Playbook: How to Source, Optimize, and Measure Creator Content.